avihu111/avihu111.github.io/_posts/2018-09-5-real-time-RL.md

 ---
 layout: post
-title: Real time RL
+title: Real time bandits
 ---

 Imagine you want to make a twitter bot that is rewarded by likes (or more likely, to write papers that are rewarded by many citations).
 This is reinforcement learning as we have a non-differentiable incentive.
-But, there is some extra structure.
-Unlike the typical (markov sequence) setting, where __the__ reward is recieved after $n$ actions (for example at the completion of a game of Go).
+But, there is extra structure.

+Unlike the typical setting, where the reward is recieved after $n$ actions (for example at the completion of a game of Go).
 In this setting, we are told which action is responsible for the reward.
 The tweet that was liked, the paper that was cited (thus we don't need to assign credit to actions).
 But we have only received a partial view of the reward.
-Rather than revealing the true reward of your action, its expected return in the future, we only have access to the rewards recieved so far.
+Rather than revealing the true reward of your action, its expected cumulative reward in the future, we only have access to the rewards recieved so far.

 > (In contrast to pong) If I receive a reward of 0.7, because I won 7 out of 10 games of pong using policy $\pi$, then in the future I would expect to continue to receive a reward roughly equal 0.7 unless something changes (such as the opponent).
-In this setting, receiving a reward of 0.7 at time step $t$ is not indicative of future rewards as your tweet/paper might be 'discovered' at some future time, $T$, and massively liked/cited.
+In this setting, receiving a reward of 0.7 at time step $t$ is not indicative of future rewards as your tweet/paper might go 'viral' at some future time, $T$.

 ## A slow oracle